Advanced bowel cancer can sometimes make fluid build up in the tummy (abdomen). The medical name for this is ascites.

 Some drug treatments can help to stop the fluid building up.

 Water tablets make you pass urine more often.
-They are called diuretics (pronounced dye-yoo-ret-iks).
-Research shows that they help to stop fluid building up in about half the people who take them.
+There are called diuretics, (pronounced dye-yoo-ret-iks).
+Research shows that they help to stop fluid building up in about half the people who take them

 These treatments can help to shrink or control a cancer.
 This stops fluid building up in the abdomen for some people.
-The type of chemotherapy or hormone therapy that might help you depends on the type of cancer you have.
+The type of chemotherapy or biological therapy that might help you depends on your situation.

 Your doctor might suggest chemotherapy through a tube into your tummy.
 This helps to control the build up of fluid for some people.
 But there isn’t much evidence at the moment to show that it works very well.